cc-christin/pandas-challenge/README.md

 ![Observations](https://github.com/christin-c-sok/pandas-challenge/blob/main/Images/010_observations.png)

-* You must use the Pandas Library and the Jupyter Notebook.
+* Pandas Library and the Jupyter Notebook.
-* You must submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
+* Submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
-* You must include a written description of three observable trends based on the data.
+* Written description of three observable trends based on the data.
-* See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.
+* [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.